Wandalen/wTesting/doc/version.eng/tutorial/HelloWorld.md

 - For the convenience of testing, each test suite should be contained in a separate file.
 - Test file consists of four main elements: dependency injection; test routines definition; test suite definition; test suite launching.
 - The developer determines the required amount of test routines, test cases and test checks.
-- A test suite determination should contain the test suite name and set of the test routines.
+- A test suite definition should contain the test suite name and set of the test routines.
 Additionally, the test suite declaration may include advanced options.

 [Return to content](../README.md#Tutorials)